 Overcoming Remote Hiring Challenges

-While remote hiring has many benefits, it presents challenges in adapting vetting and interview processes to a virtual setting.
+While remote hiring has many benefits, it presents challenges in adapting vetting and interview processes for remote work to a virtual setting.
 Without in-person cues, we need to develop new strategies for assessing skills, cultural alignment, and soft skills.

 To address this challenge, we’ve experimented with various innovative approaches: